kwakuemma37/Azure-lessons/README.md

       If an entity already uses VMware in a private cloud environment but wants to migrate to a public or hybrid cloud, Azure VMware solution let that entity run it's VMware workload in Azure with seamless integration and scalability.
 ### Describe the consumption-based model:
       In cloud computing there're 2 types of expenses to consider.
 Capital expenditure (CapEx) and Operational expenditure (OpEx).
-        - Capital expenditure (CapEx) are the initial expenses neede to purchase or secure tangible resources. eg. building, vehicles, datacenter.
+        - Capital expenditure (CapEx) are the initial expenses needed to purchase or secure tangible resources. eg. building, vehicles, datacenter.
         - Operational expenditure are that expenses incurred on using services or products over time.
 Renting a convention center, leasing a company vehicle, or signing for cloud services.
       Cloud computing falls under OpEx because it is based on consumption-based model.
 You only pay for what you use.
 You don't pay for the physical infrastracture, electricity, or anything associated with maintaining the datacenter.
 You don't pay for what you don't use.
       This consumption model has manay benefits, including